 Topic 9: Understanding the Leadership Challenges of Implementing and Managing an Advanced Information System in an Organisation

 Research Aim: This research will help explain the challenges that managers and the entire leadership of an organisation face when implementing an advanced information system.
 Bringing a change in a company is challenging, and throw in a technology to implement, the process becomes even more challenging.
-This study will explore in detail all related challenges through a quantitative research.
+This study will explore in detail all related challenges through quantitative research.

 Topic 10: Do all Business Processes in an Organisation need Information System Management?